DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/07/06 v0.639**
+ * NEW - Enemies now will deal variable damag 5%+-
+ * NEW - Combat now has a bar that determind the damage you deal based on timing
+ * NEW - Enemies now will now crit
+ * NEW - Update combat log text, hopfully its easier to read
  * FIX - Updated realtime liberary, this should fix sometimes chat doesnt show up correctly

 ### **2021/07/05 v0.639**